goharbor/harbor/docs/installation_guide.md

 If everything works fine, you can open a browser to visit the admin portal at http://reg.yourdomain.com .
 The default administrator username and password are admin/Harbor12345 .

-Create a new project, e.g. myproject, in the admin portal.
+Log in to the admin portal and create a new project, e.g. myproject.
 You can then use docker commands to login and push images.
 The default port of Harbor registry server is 80:
 ```sh
 $ docker login reg.yourdomain.com
 $ docker push reg.yourdomain.com/myproject/myrepo